 Here’s what no one tells you about graduating: it sucks.
 It really, really sucks.
 It feels like the rug has been pulled out from under you, like you’ve been pushed off a cliff and you are falling and you just keep falling.
 There is no hitting the ground.
 There is no parachute.
 There is just the air and you.

-Let me be honest about this: in the spring I expected to be one of the good ones.
+Let me be honest about this: in the Spring I expected to be one of the good ones.
 I had a great internship lined up in my chosen field and a summer sublet paid for in full just twenty minutes on foot from my office.
 Sure, I didn’t know anyone in Berkeley, but how hard could it be to make friends?
 So what that I had never lived more than an hour’s drive from my family?
 I thought to myself: I am twenty-two years old, I just wrote a thesis, people at my college know who I am.
 I will be just fine.
-Everyone cried at graduation but I was the stoic one as I moved out.
+Everyone cried at graduation, but I was the stoic one as I moved out.
 I just wanted everything to be over, all of the sobbing and the goodbyes and the desperate hugs.
 I wanted to sleep, and then I wanted to start the next chapter of my life.
-I will admit to feeling a little superior, a dangerous mixture of arrogance, denial, and ignorance.
+I will admit to feeling a little superior, a dangerous mixture of arrogance, denial and ignorance.
 Everyone said it would be hard, but I was no Hannah Horvath from HBO Girls.
-I had survived college, hadn’t I?
+I survived college, didn’t I?
 How bad could this adulthood thing possibly be?

 “I don’t need advice,” I say.
 “Just tell me you love me and that it’ll be okay.”

 “I love you,” he says.
 “It’ll be okay.”